First measurement of the $^{10}{\rm B}(\alpha,n)^{13}{\rm N}$ reaction in an inertial confinement fusion implosion at the National Ignition Facility: Initial steps toward the development of a radiochemistry mix diagnostic: Initial design studies

-During the fabrication process of the target, we conducted three different coating runs to test the the addition of \isotope[10]{B} dopant to a Beryllium ablator.
+During the fabrication process of the target, we conducted three different coating runs to test the addition of \isotope[10]{B} dopant to a beryllium ablator.
 The first run resulted in a leak-tight capsule with good surface quality.
-However, the amount of Boron introduced in the ablator was estimated to be much less than anticipated, of the order of $\sim5\,\rm atomic\,\%$.
-With the second run, the \isotope[10]{B} dopant level reached $\sim20\,\rm atomic\,\%$, but the target was not leak-tight.
-The third and final run produced a leak-tight capsule with an intermediate value of $\sim10\,\rm atomic\,\%$ of \isotope[10]{B} dopant.
-However, the Beryllium ablator did not shrink as much as expected during pyrolysis of the target mandrel, and the outer radius was much larger than originally designed.
-The resulting capsule had an inner radius of $\sim 1600\,\mu\rm m$, and it was filled with $65/35\,\rm atomic\,\%$ DT at $8\,\rm atm$, for a total fuel mass of $28.78\,\mu\rm g$ (\cref{fig:design}).
-There is a $\sim19\,\mu\rm m$ thick $10\,\rm atomic\,\%$ Boron-doped Beryllium layer surrounded by a $10\,\mu\rm m$ pure Beryllium layer.
-With this configuration, the total mass of the Boron dopant is $112.36\,\mu\rm g$, and the average density of the ablator was estimated at $1.64\,\rm g/cc$.
+However, the amount of boron introduced in the ablator was estimated to be much less than anticipated, of the order of $\sim5\,\rm at.\,\%$.
+With the second run, the \isotope[10]{B} dopant level reached $\sim20\,\rm at.\,\%$, but the target was not leak-tight.
+The third and final run produced a leak-tight capsule with an intermediate value of $\sim10\,\rm at.\,\%$ of \isotope[10]{B} dopant.
+However, the beryllium ablator did not shrink as much as expected during pyrolysis of the target mandrel, and the outer radius was much larger than originally designed.